How to become

 - space science

-You can also do an extended 4-year degree to get a postgraduate qualification like a master of physics.
-These courses include more independent research and can lead directly onto a PhD.
+You can also do an extended 4-year degree to get a postgraduate master's qualification.
+These courses include more independent research and can lead on to a PhD.

 Many employers will expect you to have completed, or be working towards, a PhD in your specialist area of interest.